Big Brother (Dutch TV series): Hotel Big Brother

-Hotel Big Brother was the second celebrity spin-off version of the original of the Dutch reality television series Big Brother.
+Hotel Big Brother was the second celebrity spin-off version of the original Dutch reality television series Big Brother.
 The show was broadcast on Talpa from 12 January 2006 to 7 March 2006 for 55 days.

 In this show, well-known Dutch celebrities were brought together to operate a hotel as a "hotelier".
 The proceeds of the hotel would donate to the foundation of Mappa Mondo, for children with a life-threatening illness from the Red Cross in Eindhoven.
 The target amount was €2,500,000, to be raised in eight weeks.

 Outsiders could stay in the hotel.
 For this, they had to register via the website of the show.
 On the website, they could reserve a room in the hotel for one or more nights where it was possible that they could be seen on TV.

-Each week they will be joined by a new manager called "Big Boss", who will be in charge.
-The Big Boss will stay for a week and is not part of the competition.
+Each week they were joined by a new manager called Big Boss, who would be in charge.
+The Big Boss would stay for a week and was not part of the competition.
 Initially, every week a "hotelier" would be voted out by the public, but this concept was immediately abandoned after a few celebrities quit the show.

 The show suffered from poor viewing figures and the Red Cross was dissatisfied with the quality delivered, but after some adjustments, which inevitably led to censored TV coverage and often logos on the streams it was nevertheless maintained.

 The show ended a week earlier than planned on 7 March 2006 with the "Gala van de Glimlach van een Kind (Gala of the Smile of a Child)" many celebrities participated free of charge.